top of page

 Hydraulic Liftgate Deployment Improves Jobsite Access

 Many natural gas distribution projects take place in tight or congested areas.
 Utility yards, residential neighborhoods, commercial properties, industrial sites, and pipeline tie-in locations do not always have room for a truck and trailer combination.
+A hydraulic liftgate deployment system allows Burgess Pipeline Services to unload the odorizer in a controlled manner without relying on ramps or trailer staging.

 This provides several field advantages: